 Capital Receipts arise principally from the sale of Council capital assets.
 In the past the bulk of the receipts were received from a Preserved Right to Buy (PRTB) sharing agreement with Riverside Group, following the transfer of the housing stock in December 2002.
-Capital receipts are forecast to remain fairly constant at £0.5million p.a. for the period under review.
-This figure comprises: -
+Capital receipts are forecast to remain fairly constant at £0.40million p.a. for the period under review.
+However, for 2012/13 and 2013/14 there are specific additional items that increase this figure to £0.82million and £0.60million respectively.
+These figures comprise: -

-- £300,000 to be received from PRTB sales under the sharing agreement with Riverside in 2011/12.
-Updated projections will be requested from Riverside Group which will be included in the final version of the report once received but early indications show that there will be a significant reduction in the level of receipts generated from PRTB sales which has not yet been taken into account. - £160,000 p.a. from receipts arising from the Raffles development, which it is forecast will continue to be generated for the next 11 years.
-(To be reviewed during the budget process).
-Only £20,000 were received in 2010/11 and it is likely that there will be a significant reduction in 2011/12. - An assumption that the Council will generate £250,000 p.a. over the life of the plan from the sale of other Council surplus assets (to be refined during the budget process).
-As stated under PRTB, it is probable that the general economic downturn will impact on the generation of future capital receipts.
+- £150,000 to be received from PRTB sales under the sharing agreement with Riverside in 2012/13.
+Updated projections will be requested from Riverside Group which will be included in the final version of the report once received but early indications show that there will be a significant reduction in the level of receipts generated from PRTB sales which has not yet been taken into account. - £10,000 p.a. from receipts arising from the Raffles development, which it is forecast will continue to be generated for the next 11 years. - An assumption that the Council will generate £250,000 p.a. over the life of the plan from the sale of other Council surplus assets (to be refined during the budget process). - £250,000 from the sale of London Road Hostel once the new Womens and Families Hostel is completed - £370,000 for the sale of Dalton Avenue, although this now looks unlikely and may not be achievable information.
+There has previously been an expectation from the Government that the PRTB receipts will be used to benefit the delivery of the sustainable community.

 Capital receipts, including PRTB receipts, will be allocated in accordance with Council priorities and in particular to support sustainable communities and the Housing Strategy.
-'Sustainable communities' has a wide-ranging definition, which is included at Appendix B for information.
-There has previously been an expectation from the Government that the PRTB receipts will be used to benefit the delivery of the sustainable community.
+'Sustainable communities' has a wide-ranging definition, which is included at Appendix B for